Update on province-wide shutdown

 Dentists must consider the best interests of their patients and communities at all times.
 The College developed guidance for dentists: COVID-19: Managing Infection Risks During In-Person Dental Care.

-Dentists must use this guidance along with information from the Chief Medical Officer of Health when re-opening their office and providing care.
+Dentists must use this guidance along with information from the Chief Medical Officer of Health when providing care.

 Here are key areas of the guidance provided to your dentist to help ensure your safety and manage infection risks during in-person dental care.